Introduction

 How Do I Extend a Blocked Bank Account?

-If you apply for extension of your residence permit.
-You need to apply few months before your current residence permit expires.
-You must contact your blocked account provider and you will find an option on the online app called “extend blocked account” or increase funds.
-Additonally, Ausländerbehörde will determine the amount and duration of the financial proof.
-Typically this extension is for 6 or 12 months or dependent on your study duration.
+Suppose you apply for an extension of your residence permit.
+You need to use a few months before your current residence permit expires.
+You must contact your blocked account provider, and you will find an option in the online app called “extend blocked account” or “increase funds”.

 Can I Combine the Blocked Account With a Health Insurance Policy?